 - Wine region tour with lunch

-- Table Mountain tour and catamaran cruise
+- Table Mountain tour

 - Afternoon tea at Vineyard Hotel